 Current course offerings:

-In Summer 2025, the DHP is offering eleven (11) courses in 172 sections run by 17 full-time and 31 part-time faculty members.
-Major courses currently offered by the department are as follows:
+In Spring 2026, the Deaprtment of History & Philosophy is offering eleven (11) undergraduate courses and 5 graduate courses in 183 sections run by 17 full-time and 36 part-time faculty members.
+The undergraduate GED, school core and elective courses currently offered by the department are as follows:

 For further information, contact this number 01736494614 of the Department of History & Philosophy.